 Working Paper, single-authored.

-Abstract: I examine the economic implications of local content requirements (LCRs) for firms, communities, and government finances in Africa.
+Abstract: I examine the economic implications of local content requirements (LCRs) relative to preexisting taxation regimes in the African mining sector.
 I first demonstrate that, as intended, LCRs in Ghana compel mining companies to prioritize native employment and procurement, thereby significantly increasing economic activity within industrial mining communities.
-Based on financial statements and reported tax payments, I find that LCRs reduce corporate operating margins and traditional tax revenues, but the economic benefits to Ghanaian mining communities far outweigh the forgone taxes.
-A broader analysis across Africa also shows increased native employment and economic activity after LCR implementation, with benefits depending on the subnational enforcement capacity of both central governments and local communities.
+Based on financial statements and reported tax payments, I find that LCRs reduce corporate profit margins and tax payments, but the economic benefits to Ghanaian mining communities outweigh the forgone taxes.
+A broader analysis across Africa reveals that these benefits depend on the subnational enforcement capacity of both central governments and local communities, suggesting that the success of LCRs in developing countries is partly attributable to reduced reliance on bureaucratic capacity in favor of private community enforcement.

-Presentations: University of Chicago* (Booth), 2025 Stanford-Berkeley DevPEC Conference*
+Presentations: University of Chicago* (Booth, DevTea), 2025 Stanford-Berkeley DevPEC Conference*, 2025 LBS Transatlantic Doctoral Conference*

 Working Paper, with Rimmy E. Tomy & Jizhou Wang.

-Presentations: 2024 Haskayne & Fox Accounting Conference (UCalgary), Hong Kong University (Business School), City University of Hong Kong (School of Business), 2024 CAFRAL Annual Conference, 2024 ISB Accounting Research Conference, 2025 Hawaii Accounting Research Conference (HARC), 2025 EFA Annual Meeting*
+Presentations: 2024 Haskayne & Fox Accounting Conference (UCalgary), Hong Kong University (Business School), City University of Hong Kong (School of Business), 2024 CAFRAL Annual Conference, 2024 ISB Accounting Research Conference, 2025 Hawaii Accounting Research Conference (HARC), 2025 EFA Annual Meeting*, 2025 AAA Annual Meeting (scheduled)

 Kilts Center Working Paper, with Arndt Weinrich & Ji-Eon Kim.

-Presentations: University of Chicago (Booth), Paderborn University, 2023 TRR 266 Conference, IE Business School, IESEG School of Management, Erasmus University Rotterdam, 2024 VHB Annual Meeting
+Presentations: University of Chicago (Booth), Paderborn University, 2023 TRR 266 Conference, IE Business School, IESEG School of Management, Erasmus University Rotterdam, 2024 VHB Annual Meeting, 2025 AAA Annual Meeting (scheduled)

 NBER Working Paper, with Andrew Kennedy, Aaron Leonard, & John A. List.